 Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Islam - Introduction to Islam - The Qur'an - The Five Pillars of Islam Allah and the belief that there is only one god.
 Prophet Muhammed (PBUH) being the messenger of Allah.
 The significance of the Qur'an and practices for storing and using the Qur'an respectfully.
 The Five Pillars of Islam: shahada, salah, zakat, sawm and hajj.
 Oracy skills.
 Paired, group and class discussion.
 Listening to and respecting the opinions of others.
 Recalling and summarising key ideas from a text.
 Strive for Five - Lesson 2.
-Whiteboards used for formative assessment/feedback throughout the topic.
-Written peer feedback using WWW/EBI on extended writing task.
 Students will discuss the significance of religious practices.
 Autumn 2 - Hajj - Variations of Islam - Presentations - Hajj Creative Project The importance and significance of hajj and religious pilgrimage.
 Key differences between Sunni and Shi'a Muslims.
 Divisions and variations within the Muslim community.
 Reordering key events based on prior knowledge.
 Comparison of different denominations of Islam and views held by each group.
-Independent research and presentation skills.
 Carousel assessment used for summative topic assessment.
 Recall questions covering the origins of Islam, the significance of the Qur'an, The Five Pillars of Islam, Hajj and religious pilgrimages.
-Feedback given on group presentations.
 Students will discuss the impact of religious pilgrimages.
 Students will work together on presentations.
 Students will be guided with research, using critical thinking skills to inform their selection and inclusion of evidence they find.
-Students will work collaboratively on a creative project.